Hitachi-ID/bravura-safe_clients/README.md

 This project contains the APIs, database, and other core infrastructure items needed for all bitwarden client applications.

-The server project is written in C# using .NET Core with ASP.NET Core.
-The database is written in T-SQL/SQL Server.
-The codebase can be developed, built, run, and deployed cross-platform on Windows, macOS, and Linux distributions.

 #  Browser Extension